How to Break Through Frustrating Weight Loss Plateaus

 A great way to do this is with the Health + Fitness Planner for the Health-Motivated Mom.
 It helps you set goals for yourself, evaluate your current health and size, and then record your progress.
 Check it out by clicking the image below!

 The Bottom Line

-Your scales are not always accurate when it comes to how well you’re doing on your journey to weight loss and better health.
+Keep in mind that the scales are not always accurate when it comes to how well you’re doing on your journey to weight loss and better health.
 And you should definitely measure yourself regularly to check for inch losses.
 But if you aren’t seeing any losses on the scales, there are lots of simple things you can do to get over the weight loss plateau and keep moving forward.
-So don’t give up just yet and fall into old patterns, do something new!
+So don’t give up just yet and fall into old patterns, try something new!